seananderson/metafolio/inst/ms/ms.md

 For salmon, dams are a prominent example [e.g. @mcclure2008a].
 Dams can have a double impact whereby their introduction selectively eliminates a large swath of contiguous habitat, perhaps analogous to our upper- or lower-half scenarios in Fig. 4, and then mitigation approaches such as hatcheries can further reduce population and response diversity if not carefully managed [@mcclure2008b].
-In fact, salmon habitat lost to dams in the western U.S. has been biased towards warmer, drier, higher habitats [@mcclure2008a] and our findings suggest this may compund the risk to current metapopulations in the face of global warming.
+In fact, salmon habitat lost to dams in the western U.S. has been biased towards warmer, drier, higher habitats [@mcclure2008a] and our findings suggest this may compound the risk to current metapopulations in the face of global warming.

 The goals of existing salmon management structures in the western US and Canada support a portfolio conservation perspective.
 In the US, salmon populations are divided into Evolutionarily Significant Units (ESUs) --- groups of populations that are reproductively isolated and share a common evolutionary heritage [@moritz1994] --- and finer-scale Viable Salmonid Populations (VSPs) --- populations that are demographically independent of other populations over a 100-year time frame [@mcelhany2000].